Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 I remember going in and getting undressed.
-And my blood pressure was up a little bit.
-But I was still going in there thinking that this was a cyst.
+My blood pressure was up a little bit, but I was still going in there thinking that this was a cyst.
 It grew so fast.
 It had to be a cyst.
 It couldn’t be cancer.
 No one had ovarian cancer.

-In the room you get the little booties on, you get the gown on, and they did get the IV in and luckily, I have been blessed with very nice easy-to-get veins, so even though I don’t like getting stuck, they always get it on the first try.
+In the room, you get the little booties on, you get the gown on, and they did get the IV in.
+Luckily, I have been blessed with very nice, easy-to-get veins, so even though I don’t like getting stuck, they always get it on the first try.
 It’s always great.

-I remember her coming in and talking to me and saying, “We’re gonna take out the mass and then while you’re under, I’m going to look at it under a microscope and I’m going to be able to tell what type of cells we’re dealing with, what type of mass we’re dealing with.
+I remember her coming in and talking to me and saying, “We’re gonna take out the mass, and then while you’re under, I’m going to look at it under a microscope.
+I’m going to be able to tell what type of cells we’re dealing with, what type of mass we’re dealing with.
 Depending on what it is, then I may have to take the other ovary.
 Okay?”

 At that time, we weren’t sure.
 We thought it might just be that one side.
-So, I was like, “Okay.”
-But there were many other questions.
+I was like, “Okay,” but there were many other questions.